locaweb/cassette/README.md

 end
 ```

-Where options are the same options you can pass to Rails' `skip_before_filter` method.
+Where options are the same options you can pass to Rails' `skip_before_action` method.

 You also can skip the whole CAS authentication using an environment variable `NOAUTH=true`.
 The method `current_user` will keep available.
 This is useful for development environments. **Be careful not to set and/or forget this variable in production environment**.